syl20bnr/spacemacs-elpa-mirror/stable-melpa/bbcode-mode-readme.txt

-Put this file in your Emacs lisp path (i.e. site-lisp) and add this to your `.emacs' file:
+Put this file in your Emacs Lisp path (i.e. site-lisp) and add this to your `.emacs' file:

     (require 'bbcode-mode)